darioGerussi/exploration/C++/README.md

 ## C++

-All exercises that are exclusively in C++ are stored here.
+Programs that are exclusively in C++ are stored here.